mp3il/bluesnap-ios/README.md

 If the validation was successful (i.e. `validate` returns `true`), then call `BSCcInputLine`'s `submitPaymentFields()` function, which will call the `didSubmitCreditCard` callback with the results of the submission.

-And that's it!
-You're ready to start accepting credit card payments!
+Congratulations, you're ready to start accepting credit card payments!

 # Sending the payment for processing
 For credit card and Apple Pay payments, you will use our Payment API with your token to send an [Auth Capture](https://developers.bluesnap.com/v8976-JSON/docs/auth-capture), [Auth Only](https://developers.bluesnap.com/v8976-JSON/docs/auth-only) or [subscription](https://developers.bluesnap.com/v8976-JSON/docs/create-subscription) request, or to attach the payment details to a [shopper](https://developers.bluesnap.com/v8976-JSON/docs/create-vaulted-shopper).